 As a bathroom style statement, pedestal sinks can be amazingly effective.
 From classic Victorian to sleek and ultra-modern, pedestal sinks have long been used in smaller bathrooms and powder rooms to save space without skimping on visual appeal.

-Pedestal sinks are best in small bathrooms, where they open up wall space and where a vanity would look too bulky.
+Pedestal sinks are best in small bathrooms, where they open up wall space in areas where a vanity would look too bulky.
 But they also work in bathrooms where storage space is not a concern, such as guest bathrooms and powder rooms.

 02 of 11

 This pretty master bathroom shows how you can combine pedestal sinks and a small cabinet to have storage space AND a more open area.
 This bathroom by Echelon Custom Homes, via Houzz, features a feminine powder blue (Balmy by Sherwin-Williams) his and hers sink, with enough open space that this small corner doesn't seem particularly cluttered.
 Lots of natural light via the large windows also helps.

 A primary advantage of the pedestal sink is that it allows you to forego the bulky sink-vanity cabinet.Continue to 3 of 11 below.

 03 of 11

 This small cottage-style bathroom would look cramped if it wasn't for the double-legged pedestal sink, which opens up plenty of space and makes the bathroom look larger.
 A basket serves as a storage space for towels and paper.